 The 120% saturation limit is given for extreme conditions, which will rarely occur in reality.
-At 0°C at a salinity of 0 ppt the 100% saturation reading of water is $457\mu$ M.

-It is unlikely that in such waters there would be supersaturation since there is normally no or low primary production in water that is freezing.
+At 0°C at a salinity of 0 ppt the 100% saturation reading of water is 457μM.

-Sea water (35 ppt) at 0°C contains 358μM at 100% saturation so here there is margin of up to 140% before the sensor reaches the SR10 measuring limit of 500μM.
+It is unlikely that in such waters there would be supersaturation.seawater (35 ppt) at 0° C contains 358μM at 100% saturation so here there is margin of up to 140% before the sensor reaches the SR10 measuring limit of 500μM.

-To conclude the limitation when logging the sensor in SR10 or analog format is $500\mu M = 16mg$ /l the corresponding saturation limitations in % can be calculated when the temperatures and salinities are known.
+To conclude the limitation when logging the sensor in SR10 or analog format is $500\mu M = 16mg / l$ the corresponding saturation limitations in % can be calculated when the temperatures and salinities are known.